-Management closely monitors the quality of the mortgage notes receivable portfolio and has established a review process designed to help grade the quality and profitability of the Company's mortgage notes receivable portfolio.
+Management closely monitors the quality of the mortgage notes and operating lines of credit receivable portfolio and has established a review process designed to help grade the quality and profitability of the Company's mortgage notes and operating lines of credit receivable portfolio.
 The Company utilizes an internal risk rating system to evaluate credit risk.
 It assigns an internal risk rating based on an assessment of each borrower's financial condition.
-These internal techniques are consistent with the methods used by major third-party agencies to assign ratings.
-The credit quality grade helps management make a comparable assessment of each mortgage note receivable's credit risk.
+The credit quality grade helps management make a comparable assessment of each mortgage notes and operating lines of credit receivable's credit risk.